koii-network/docs/run-a-node/k2-validators/how-to-run-a-k2-validator.md

 ---
-title: How to Run a K2 Node
+title: How to Run a K2 Validator
 description: Application layer nodes are one of the most-needed commodities in Web3.
 image: img/thumbnail.png
-sidebar_label: How to Run a K2 Node
+sidebar_label: How to Run a K2 Validator
 ---

 import Description from "@site/src/components/description";
 import Tooltip from "@site/src/components/tooltip";

-# Running a K2 Node
+# Running a K2 Validator

 <Description
   text="This section describes how to run a K2 Validator."